gsa-oes/office-of-evaluation-sciences/_projects/1726-Increasing-AHS-response-rates.md

 tags: project
 image: /assets/img/project-images/1726.jpg
 image-credit: https://commons.wikimedia.org/wiki/File:Dallas_skyline_and_suburbs.jpg
-analysis-plan: /assets/analysis/1726-increasing-ahs-response.pdf
+analysis-plan:
-abstract: /assets/analysis/1726-increasing-ahs-response.pdf
+abstract: /assets/abstracts/1726-increasing-ahs-response.pdf
 year: 2018
 domain: Communications
 agency: Census
-summary: A second letter did not lead to a significant difference in time to response
+summary: A second letter did not lead to a significant difference in time to response.
 ---
 ## What was the challenge?